 Veterinarians should be encouraged to make recommendations for heartworm infection and disease countermeasures that are commensurate with the known or anticipated level of threat.
-For example, a dog residing in an area of low incidence may be administered a ML product as a reasonable yearround countermeasure.
-As the threat increases, the application of a topical ectoparasiticide product having demonstrated mosquito repellency and insecticidal The risk management approach for heartworm disease in dogs is a process of qualitatively and quantitatively evaluating the threat of infection and disease followed by coordinated and reasonable application of countermeasures to mitigate each of those threats.
-The threat of heartworm infection can be readily assessed from the AHS Incidence Maps (heartwormsociety.org). claims during the months of highest mosquito activity is a reasonable addition to the year-round ML.
+For example, a dog residing in an area of low incidence may be administered a ML product as a reasonable year-round countermeasure.
+As the threat increases, the application of a topical ectoparasiticide product having demonstrated mosquito repellency and insecticidal claims during the months of highest mosquito activity is a reasonable addition to the year-round ML.
 For dogs residing in areas of the country where the threat is highest and sustained, the best recommendation to counter the threat of heartworm infection is year-round use of both a ML and a topical ectoparasiticide product with demonstrated mosquito repellency and insecticidal claims, in addition to ensuring environmental mosquito abatement measures are taken.